Skip to content

 Python (Backend & Shared):

-protoc -I=proto -I=backend/.venv/Lib/site-packages --python_out=shared/aico/proto proto/aico_core_api_gateway.proto proto/aico_core_common.proto proto/aico_core_envelope.proto proto/aico_core_logging.proto proto/aico_core_plugin_system.proto proto/aico_core_update_system.proto proto/aico_emotion.proto proto/aico_integration.proto proto/aico_personality.proto proto/aico_conversation.proto
+protoc -I=proto -I=.venv/Lib/site-packages --python_out=shared/aico/proto proto/aico_core_api_gateway.proto proto/aico_core_common.proto proto/aico_core_envelope.proto proto/aico_core_logging.proto proto/aico_core_plugin_system.proto proto/aico_core_update_system.proto proto/aico_emotion.proto proto/aico_integration.proto proto/aico_personality.proto proto/aico_conversation.proto proto/aico_modelservice.proto

-- If your venv is in a different location, adjust the -I path accordingly. - If you get errors about missing google/protobuf/*.proto files, make sure your venv's site-packages/google/protobuf/ directory contains the .proto files.
+- Note: UV workspace uses .venv at project root, not backend/.venv. - If you get errors about missing google/protobuf/*.proto files, make sure your venv's site-packages/google/protobuf/ directory contains the .proto files.
 If not, download them from the official repo and copy them in.

 Dart (Flutter Frontend):